 The Veggie Recipe page!

-How to be a happy healthy vegetarian (me for 40 years now)
+How to be a happy healthy vegetarian (me for over 40 years now)

 I have four children who ate no meat or fish before 18.
-The older two checked out meat before basically returning to veggiedom (I think!); they do sports, have degrees and are stunning guitar players.
-The 16 yr old was the fastest runner in his class.
-At 17 yrs my daughter is set for A* and looks beautiful.
+The older two checked out meat before basically returning to veggiedom (I think!); they do sports, have good degrees and are stunning guitar players.
+At 16 my son was the fastest runner in his class.
+At 18 my daughter got 3A's and now reads Physics at Bristol and looks beautiful.

 Where can veggies get them?